faizmokhtar/faizmokhtar.com/content/posts/how-to-connect-to-google-cloud-sql-proxy.md.md

 $~ gcloud iam service-accounts list
 ```

 Next, allow your service account to connect to the Cloud SQL proxy on your behalf.
-You will do this by giving `Cloud SQL Client` role to the service account.
+You can do this by giving `Cloud SQL Client` role to the service account.

+Run the following commands.
 Replace `[PROJECT_ID]` and `[SERVICE_ACCOUNT_EMAIL]` with your own Google Project ID and the service account email that you got from the command before.

 ```
 $~ gcloud projects add-iam-policy-binding [PROJECT_ID] --member \